-- The Offender Telephone System (OTS) allows eligible offenders to make paid telephone calls to friends and family.
+- The Offender Telephone System (OTS) allows eligible offenders to make pre-paid telephone calls to friends and family.

-What is the process for requesting a hardship transfer?
+What is the process to request a hardship transfer?

-Special consideration for transfer may be made when an offender's family has medical problems limiting the family member's ability to travel long distances.
-To apply for this special consideration you need to obtain a letter from the attending doctor stating the medical problems and how it impacts the ability to travel.
-The letter should be verifiable, on the doctor's letterhead, and signed by the physician.
-The physician’s letter should be attached to a written request for hardship transfer and mailed to the Classification and Records Office, Attention OCIM, P.O.
+Special consideration for transfer may be made when an offender's family member has medical problems limiting the family member's ability to travel long distances.
+To apply for this special consideration the family member needs to obtain a letter from the family member's attending physician stating the medical problem(s) and how it impacts the ability to travel.
+The letter should be verifiable, on the physician's letterhead, and signed by the physician.
+The physician’s letter should be attached to a written request for hardship transfer and mailed to the TDCJ Classification and Records Department, Attention OCIM, P.O.
 Box 99, Huntsville, TX, 77342.
 Although submitting a request does not guarantee the offender will be moved to a unit closer to the family, you can be assured the agency will give careful consideration to the request.

 What if the offender's time calculations are not correct?

-Offenders may file a Time Dispute Resolution form if they feel their time has not been correctly calculated.
+Offenders may file a Time Dispute Resolution form if they feel their time has been incorrectly calculated.
 Questions from the general public pertaining to time calculations may be submitted to the TDCJ Classification and Records Department, P.O.
 Box 99, Huntsville, TX 77342 or call (936) 437-6231.

 How does an offender appeal a disciplinary case he/she received?

 As stated in the TDCJ Offender Orientation Handbook, given to each offender upon entry into the prison system, offenders have the right to appeal any disciplinary decision made by the unit.
-This appeal is done by using the offender grievance procedure and submitted to the warden or facility administrator.
-If the offender is not satisfied with the warden or facility administrator's decision, the offender may then file the next level of grievance for appeal purposes.
+This appeal is done by using the offender grievance procedure and submitted to the warden or unit grievance staff.
+If the offender is not satisfied with the warden or unit grievance staff's decision, the offender may then file the next level of grievance for appeal purposes.
 The Counsel Substitute will assist offenders with an appeal if they request assistance.
 Offenders are encouraged to use informal measures to address concerns at the unit level, where applicable.

 What if staff is treating the offender unfairly?

 As stated in the TDCJ Offender Orientation Handbook, given to each offender upon entry into the prison system, offenders have the right to file grievances regarding their treatment at the facilities and units.
-According to policy offender grievances must first be submitted to the warden or facility administrator.
-If the offender is not satisfied with the warden or facility administrator's decision, the offender may then file the next level of grievance, as stated in the TDCJ Offender Orientation Handbook.
+According to policy, offender grievances must first be submitted to the warden or unit grievance staff.
+If the offender is not satisfied with the warden or unit grievance staff's decision, the offender may then file the next level of grievance, as stated in the TDCJ Offender Orientation Handbook.